massimocaprinali/cloud-foundry-public/liberty-memoryLimits.md

 * by the warden container.
 * to map kernel extensions and system libraries into the process.
-* for the jvm executables, jvm working heap, jit space, and compressed references.
+* for the JVM executables, JVM working heap, JIT space, and compressed references.
-* for classes (application server and application), thread stacks, and direct io buffers.
+* for classes (application server and application), thread stacks, and direct I/O buffers.
 * by the Java application heap.

 More information on JVM memory usage can be found at the developerWorks article [Thanks for the memory](http://www.ibm.com/developerworks/library/j-nativememory-linux/)